angular/angular/docs/DEBUG.md

 The script will sit watching for code changes, recompiling the changed files and triggering further runs of the unit tests in the browser.

-In this browser there is a "DEBUG" link (in the top right corner).
+In this browser, there is a "DEBUG" link (in the top right corner).
 Clicking this link will open up a new tab that will run the unit tests and will not timeout, giving you time to step through the code.